Quartr-App/coding-test-web/README.md

 ## Your assignment

 We are going to display a list of trending companies on our start page, your assigment is to create a list of companies that we can display on our start page.
 The design is not complete, but should give you a good idea on what direction to take.
+The code is functional, but it's difficult to read and understand, and it needs significant refactoring to improve its structure and maintainability.

 You can find a link to the Figma [here](https://www.figma.com/file/PWNtHgOgjeYYGmQIYpLkm4/Quartr?node-id=0%3A1&t=49UGjItn5gFyMAku-0).